 In order to estimate the full impact of diseases on the daily activities of afflicted people, it is necessary to estimate the total number of episodes, and not just the episodes seeking treatment, as indicated imperfectly from routine health information systems.
-As shown by household surveys such as the nationally representative Demographic and Health Surveys, a proportion of the sick do not seek official care, and can approach an informal carer, or they may self-treat by visiting the local pharmacy, or they wait to see if the disease gets better with no action (Table A15).11 Hence, for diarrheal disease in under-fives (or under-threes) the incidence rates from DHS are used (Table A6).
-A DHS usually reports prevalence during a two-week recall period based on selfdiagnosis.
+As shown by household surveys such as the nationally representative Demographic and Health Surveys, a proportion of the sick do not seek official care, and can approach an informal carer, or they may self-treat by visiting the local pharmacy, or they wait to see if the disease gets better with no action (Table A15).
+Hence, for diarrheal disease in under-fives (or under-threes) the incidence rates from DHS are used (Table A6).
+A DHS usually reports prevalence during a two-week recall period based on self-diagnosis.
 Note that the national averages from DHS data presented in the table hide a considerable variation by age group (<1 versus >1) and geographical location.
-For the over five population, sub-regional incidence rates used previously by WHO are used [78, 79].
-In estimating total cases, an attributable fraction of diarrheal disease to poor sanitation and hygiene of 88% was applied to the rates in Table A6 [72].
+For the over five population, sub-regional incidence rates used previously by WHO are used [77, 78].
+In estimating total cases, an attributable fraction of diarrheal disease to poor sanitation and hygiene of 88% was applied to the rates in Table A6 [71].
 For other diseases, to estimate incidence, official statistics reporting those seeking treatment at public health providers were adjusted by the proportion disease cases seeking care from DHS statistics.

 Country Cases of diarrhea per person, by age group

-0 to 4 1 5 to 14 2 15 to 59 2 $60+^2$
+Country 0 to 41 0 to 4 5 to 14 60 +

 Cambodia 4.06 0.33-0.52 0.16-0.26 0.16-0.26

 Indonesia 2.06 0.36-0.57 0.18-0.29 0.18-0.29

 Philippines 2.30 0.33-0.52 0.16-0.26 0.16-0.26

 Vietnam 2.35 0.33-0.52 0.16-0.26 0.16-0.26